 According to the Insurance Institute for Highway Safety (IIHS), a motorist should be seated with the chest at least ten inches away from the steering wheel’s center to prevent or minimize injuries resulting from airbag deployment and hitting the steering wheel.
 If the driver sits too close to the steering wheel, the airbag may still be in the process of deploying when it hits the driver, decreasing the effectiveness of the airbag.

 Seeking Compensation for a Steering Wheel Injury

 When a driver suffers injuries from hitting the steering wheel with his or her head, chest, stomach, or other body part, the driver should seek immediate medical care to diagnose the injury and begin treatment right away.
 Early medical intervention is critical to the driver’s ability to recover.
 Getting medical care as soon as possible can also protect the driver’s legal right to compensation.
 A delay in seeking medical attention could make proving the origin of the injury more difficult when filing a personal injury claim.
 The insurance company could argue that the injury was not the result of the accident without medical records to prove otherwise.

 If a driver suffered an injury from the impact of the steering wheel in a car accident, that driver might be entitled to compensation for his or her medical expenses, loss of income, pain, suffering, and other monetary and non-monetary losses.
-If your car crash resulted in steering wheel injuries, consider calling (615) 338-9500 to speak with the knowledgeable car accident attorneys at Labrum Law.
+If your car crash resulted in steering wheel injuries, consider contacting or calling (615) 685-8546 to speak with the knowledgeable car accident attorneys at Labrum Law Firm Personal Injury Lawyers.
 We help victims of motor vehicle accidents pursue the compensation to which they are entitled.